david-hodgetts/data-schema/readme.md

 # data-schema generator

-this project aims to provide its users with a means to generate a schema from an Immutable.JS data structure.
+This project aims to provide its users with a means to generate a schema from an Immutable.JS data structure.

-The schema is represented with Shema Entity Records (Immutable JS record types).
+The schema is represented with Schema Entity Records (Immutable JS record types).
 All entities have a *type* property.
 Entities representing collections (Map, List, Record for now) have an extra *items* property.
 This property contains the schema of the collection's children.
 In the case of a List, only the first element is represented.
 Entities representing Records have an extra *descriptiveName* property which contains the Record's descriptive Name.

 ## usage

-to build a schema use the buildSchema function:
+To build a schema use the buildSchema function:

 ```javascript
 const { buildSchema, prettyPrint } = require('data-schema');